bosch-aisecurity-aishield/watchtower/README.md

 }
 ```

 02. Severity Mapping Report - In this report, details of High, Medium and Low mapping to Model or Notebooks is reported.
-Sample snippit of Severity Mapping Report:
+Sample snippet of Severity Mapping Report:

 ```json
   {